mworks-proj/Evernode-Deploy-Monitor/README.md

 # Evernode monitor

-Script to monitor your evernodes hosts.
+This script will help you in the monitoring of your evernodes hosts.

 If you have many nodes, using this script you will have to check only one account instead of all of them.